 Alto de l’Angliru (also known as Gramonal) is one of the most famous mountains passes in the sport, and one of the most demanding: 12.2 kilometers at an incredible 10.2%, grading out at a maximum of 23.5% not far from the top.
 This mountain pass is located in in Asturias, near La Vega-Riosa, in northern Spain.
 This is a road that some professional cyclists have even refused to climb due to how rough it is.

 The Old Axenstrasse is the name of the sharply winding and precipitous ascent in a a steep and narrow zig-zag road in Central Switzerland, with a length of 3,4 km.
 This old road has been bypassed by the European route E41.
 Stay away if you're scared of heights.

 Col del Sommeiller is a high mountain pass at an elevation of 2.993m (9,819ft) above the sea level, located in the Alpi Cozie between the Italian and French border.
-It's one of the top#50 highest mountain roads in Europe.
+It's one of the highest mountain roads of Europe.
 This beautiful 26 kilometre climb above Bardonecchia has it all: hairpins, alpine dams, a lake at the summit, and views to die for.

 The road to the Mangartsko Sedlo is the highest-lying road in Slovenia, climbing up an elevation of 2,072 metres (6,798 feet), above the sea level.
 The Mangart Pass is located on the border between Italy and Slovenia, in the Julian Alps.